ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-13-aws-storage-gateway.md

 [FSx File Gateway](https://docs.aws.amazon.com/filegateway/latest/filefsxw/what-is-file-fsxw.html) - FSx Gateway enables a caching solution a FSx for Windows File Server.

-[Volume Gateway](https://docs.aws.amazon.com/storagegateway/latest/vgw/WhatIsStorageGateway.html) are on-prem vm based servers that enable file access interfaced using iSCSI.
+[Volume Gateway](https://docs.aws.amazon.com/storagegateway/latest/vgw/WhatIsStorageGateway.html) are on-prem vm based servers that enable file access interfaced using iSCSI; uses the Challenge-Handshake Authentication Protocol (CHAP) to authenticate iSCSI and initiator connections.
 Backups are EBS snapshots that can be configured to use point-in-time snapshots.
 For consistency move the disk offline then volume to flush data to disk and then backup.

 - Cached - Basically a SAN with primary data written to S3; cached local for low latency; can snapshot to create a point in time version